EcoJulia/EcoSISTEM.jl/README.md

 *Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change*.

+There are substantial changes to the package introduced through the [`dev`](dev-url) branch, including epidemiological simulations and refactoring of the code base for further flexibility.

-This package is in alpha now, so please raise an issue if you find any problems.
+This package is in beta now, so please raise an issue if you find any problems.

 [paper-url]: https://arxiv.org/abs/1911.12257
 [docs-main-img]: https://img.shields.io/badge/docs-main-blue.svg